Billy Minor: Personal life

 Minor now works in the healthcare industry and lives in Sherman, Texas with his wife Samantha and has 5 children.
-He also contributes as a writer to The Lion Wire, an A&M-Commerce fan site blog, and coaches youth sports in Sherman.
-In January of 2023, The A&M-Commerce Athletic Department announced that Minor would be inducted into the Texas A&M University-Commerce Athletic Hall of Fame Class of 2023.
+He has also contributed as a writer to The Lion Wire, an ETAM fan site blog, coached youth sports in Sherman and Varsity 7on7 football at C4 Sports and Performance with Sean Cooper in Durant, Oklahoma.
+In January 2023, The ETAM Athletic Department announced Minor would be inducted into the East Texas A&M University Athletic Hall of Fame Class of 2023 during the ceremony in October along with his friend, teammate and Frat brother Anthony Brooks.